 The full flavor of treats includes peach, purple grape, green grape, watermelon, strawberry, mango, kiwi, pineapple, apple, and orange.

-► For Kids: Kids + Candy.
+► For Kids: Kids + Candy in Japan.
 What did you expect me to say?

 Go ahead.
 Impress the heck out of your friends and order these to share.
 Or don’t, and just enjoy the best Japanese snacks and best Japanese candy you can buy for yourself.

 ► What We Learned: Don’t waste your money on hi-chews at Costco.
 They are gross.